 GN47.1.
 The Borrower and Bank agree on the format, content and frequency of the reports, which can vary depending on the nature of the project and the significance of the environmental and social risks, impacts and mitigation measures.
-Monitoring results may be made available to third parties involved in implementing the project and project affected parties, where appropriate.
+Monitoring results may be made available and accessible to third parties involved in implementing the project and project affected parties, where appropriate.